-Tuition, fees and charges for the room and board for the academic year are due and payable in two installments: August 12 for Fall 2010 and January 5 for Spring 2011.
+Tuition, fees and charges for the room and board for the academic year are due and payable in two installments: August 13, 2012 for the Fall 2012 semester and January 7, 2013 for the Spring 2013 semester.
 Payments may be made online by VISA, MasterCard, Discover Card, American Express or electronic check.
-Visit www.rider.edu/ myinfo for details.
+Visit www.myrider.rider.edu for details.